For students interested in undertaking a Work Integrated Learning placement in their final semester, there are three common types of placements;

 - Self reliance

-Are you reliable, approachable, a good communicator, work well with others, have a talent for learning and applying and learning from mistakes?
-Most industry hosts are looking at the potential a student can demonstrate, rather than purely applicable technical skills (though obviously those skills help).
-Most organisations tell us that they expect to spend time training up new staff in terms of technical capabilities, but they are less willing to take a risk on a potential employee who has not been able to demonstrate professionalism, communication, reliability and honesty.
+Are you reliable, approachable, a good communicator, work well with others, have a talent for learning and applying new things?
+Most industry hosts are looking at the potential a student can demonstrate, alongside their purely technical skills.
+Most organisations tell us that they expect to spend time training up new staff in terms of demonstrable technical capabilities, but they are less willing to take a risk on a potential employee who has not been able to demonstrate professionalism, communication, reliability and honesty.

 What Can I Do To Prepare?